troop-71/content/events/2025-06-08-maquoketa-caves.md

 Only enter caves in a group of three or more.
 Don't try to go somewhere everyone in your group can't easily fit.

 ## Itinery

-Leave Des Moines Friday at 3pm
-Return to Des Moines Sunday at 1pm

 ### Events